EdwardDobson/Zombi/docs/features/pickup.md

 ## Overview

 To create the pickup feature I used a combination of C++ code and blueprints.
-When the player hits the pickup a value will changed based on its type this is done in the C++ code.
+When the player hits the pickup a value will be changed based on its type this is done in the C++ code.
 The animation for the blobbing and turning is done via blueprints.

 ### Implementation.
 <pre><code>